-Aloo pyaz Kachori – this is THE most famous snack of Jaipur.
+Aloo pyaz Kachori – this is THE most famous snack in Jaipur other than Paush Bada.
 There are many sweet shops that sell aloo pyaz kachori and these are always in demand. whether you are expecting guests, you want a lip smacking yummy breakfast, for tea time indulging these are the solution to all of these and more 😉

 I have used half plain flour half wheat flour for this recipe. you can use full plain flour also if you like.
 Also in the market, they use more onion I have used potato and onion both according to our taste.
 If you want to use onion only then you will have to use some binder with it like roasted gram flour or just one potato to hold the filling together.
 These are quite spicy but we have cut down a little on that also.